Vincit/objection.js/doc/api/query-builder/mutate-methods.md

 The update object is validated against the model's [jsonSchema](/api/model/static-properties.html#static-jsonschema).
 If validation fails the Promise is rejected with a [ValidationError](/api/types/#class-validationerror).

-Use `update` if you update the whole row with all it's columns.
+Use `update` if you update the whole row with all its columns.
 Otherwise, using the [patch](/api/query-builder/mutate-methods.html#patch) method is recommended.
-When `update` method is used, the validation respects the schema's `required` properties and throws a [ValidationError](/api/types/#class-validationerror) if any of them are missing. [patch](/api/query-builder/mutate-methods.html#patch) ignores the `required` properties and only validates the ones thate are found.
+When `update` method is used, the validation respects the schema's `required` properties and throws a [ValidationError](/api/types/#class-validationerror) if any of them are missing. [patch](/api/query-builder/mutate-methods.html#patch) ignores the `required` properties and only validates the ones that are found.

 The return value of the query will be the number of affected rows.
 If you want to update a single row and retrieve the updated row as a result, you may want to use the [updateAndFetchById](/api/query-builder/mutate-methods.html#updateandfetchbyid) method or *take a look at [this recipe](/recipes/returning-tricks.html) if you're using Postgres*.